spence95/parivedacodegolf1/readme.md

 The last category is subjective and I will be getting help for that.
 The other two categories can be easily determined and shown.
 Also, please note that I won't post or email anyone's code without asking permission.
 No need to worry about public embarrasment.

+### Deadline
+We'll make the deadline for this Valentines Day at midnight.
+Gives us a month.
+Kind of easy to remember right?